Skip to Content

 Books

-I edited a volume on measurement in medicine: Measurement in Medicine: Philosophical Essays on Assessment and Evaluation.
+I also edited a volume on measurement in medicine: Measurement in Medicine: Philosophical Essays on Assessment and Evaluation.
 Rowman & Littlefield Publishers.

 Recent Ariticles